 How do I enroll in the R-OHSP?

-Enrollment in the R-OHSP requires submission and risk-assessment of a Research Occupationl Health Questionnaire.
+Enrollment in the R-OHSP requires submission and risk-assessment of a Research Occupational Health Questionnaire.

 The link to this questionnaire can be found in the Professional Education Portal(PEP).

 The R-OHSP now administers the Research Respiratory Protection Program (RRPP).
 The RRPP provides respiratory training and fit testing for respirators used in research and instruction.
-The RRPP provides medical evaluation and spirometry services at no charge through Research Occupational Health Clinic for individuals needing the protection of a tight-fitted respirator (i.e. N95, N100).
+The RRPP provides respiratory training and fit testing for respirators used by researchers or class instructors.
+The RRPP provides medical evaluation and spirometry services at no charge through the Research Occupational Health Clinic for researchers needing the protection of a tight-fitted respirator (e.g. N95, N100).
 Individuals are identified through their submission of the Occupational Health Questionnaire.
 The RRPP also provides online training and fit testing services for those individuals who obtain appropriate medical clearance to wear a tight-fitted respirator.
 The RRPP will also provide training and approval, through the Office of Biosafety, for the use of a Powered Air Purifying respirator (PAPR).

 PDFs function best when downloaded to your computer and opened with Adobe Acrobat.